Chapter 4. What makes up the FICO Score?

 What makes up the score?

-What actions will hurt the score?
+What actions will hurt your score?

 - Opening up numerous credit accounts in a short time period

-What does not Affect the Score?
+What does not affect your score?

 - Income